Computer-Aided-Validation-Laboratory/pyvale/docs/source/install_windows.rst

 Installing Python
 -----------------
 To be compatible with ``bpy`` (the Blender python interface), ``pyvale`` uses python 3.11.
-To install python 3.11 for windows grab the correct installer for your system (most likely windows 64 bit) from here: https://www.python.org/downloads/release/python-3119/.
+To install python 3.11 for windows grab the correct installer for your system (most likely windows 64 bit) from the python website here: https://www.python.org/downloads/release/python-3119/.

+Launch the installer and make sure to select the following options during installation:

 Virtual Environment